Basic Payment Scheme: transfer of entitlements guidance

 If the recipient met the definition of a farmer and met Active Farmer requirements as amended from 2021 for the 2022 scheme year, we will consider that the requirements were met on the date the transfer took place in order to process the transfer.
 However, if the recipient’s circumstances in relation to the Active Farmer requirement as amended from 2021 have changed since submitting the SAF 2022, they should notify us in writing of the change.
 We will carry out additional checks on the recipient’s 2023 SAF to ensure they continue to meet the definition of a farmer and the Active Farmer requirements as amended from 2021.

 If the recipient did not submit a SAF 2022 or failed the definition of a farmer or Active Farmer requirements as amended from 2021, as part of the validation process of the transfer of entitlements they will be sent an Active Farmer proforma.

 In the event of the recipient of the entitlements (transferred as a Sale or Lease) not meeting the Active Farmer requirements as amended from 2021 then the transfer will not be valid.
 The entitlements will return to the seller/lessor and it is their responsibility to ensure that they meet the relevant usage requirements for those entitlements or they will transfer to the National Reserve.

 For further details on the definition of a farmer and the Active Farmer requirements please refer to the SAF Rules Booklet.

-The transfer notification facility for 2022 will be available from 2 August 2021 and the Welsh Government must be notified by 15/05/2022 in order for the recipient to make a claim on entitlements they are receiving for the 2022 scheme year.
+The transfer notification facility for 2023 is available and the Welsh Government must be notified by 15/05/2023 in order for the recipient to make a claim on entitlements they are receiving for the 2023 scheme year.